AidenLortie/Dockit-Elements/readme.md

 - Fork the repo and submit pull requests for bug fixes or new features.
 - Open issues for questions, suggestions, or bugs.
 - You can extend Dockit by adding new element helpers, utilities, or improving the virtual DOM diffing.
+- Dockit’s philosophy: minimal, explicit, and easy to understand.
+Contributions should keep this spirit.

 ---